 If you have ever accidentally left any of your lights on inside of your car overnight, or while at work, you may find yourself walking into an unresponsive car.
-Turning your vehicle may result in a few different events, all of which will be cause the car battery indicator light to illuminate (unless your car is completely dead).
+Turning your vehicle may result in a few different events, all of which will cause the car battery indicator light to illuminate (unless your car is completely dead).
 The most common of which will result in a constant clicking noise which will display some action from the dashboard’s needles and lights to begin illuminating.
-This will result in you jumping a car battery, or almost any roadside assistance with jumper cables if you have security of the service.
-So lets go into the possibilities of the battery light on car dashboards.

 Cold Cranks During Winter

 If the weather is colder than normal you may notice your vehicle starting up harsher than it usually does.
 In some instances, the battery light will illuminate when you are trying to start up a car with a battery with lower cold cranks than required by your vehicle.
 This is a common occurrence when someone purchases a battery on their own to have installed (or installed themselves) as cars with the larger engine variation will require a higher cold crank rating for winter

 Recalling to a previous cause of an illumined battery light stated before, there is a chance that the wires connecting to the battery terminals may be bad.
 This could be due to causes such as the previously stated paint covering the terminals, or bad wiring.
 As some of the car manufacturers will take a cosmetic priority over the actual functionality.
 In this case, sanding down the terminals with sandpaper will allow you to expose enough of the metallic terminals to provide enough area to re-hook the wiring.

 If The Battery Light is Still On